SUV slams into suburban Dallas home, explodes; 5 hurt

-HURST, Texas (AP) — Five people have been hurt, including two police officers, after authorities say an SUV crashed into a home in a Dallas-Fort Worth suburb, hit a natural gas line and then exploded.
+HURST, Texas (AP) — Five people — including two police officers — were injured after an SUV crashed into a home in a Dallas suburb, hit a natural gas line and exploded.

-Authorities in Hurst say one of two police officers responding to the crash Saturday afternoon was approaching the home in Hurst when it blew up.
+Authorities say one of two police officers responding to the crash Saturday afternoon was approaching the home in Hurst when it blew up.
 One of the officers was treated at the scene and the other was examined at a hospital.

 Police rescued a couple inside the home and their adult son.
 A relative says 61-year-old Dixie Bridges is hospitalized with burns.